 For example, Novitas offers nonrecourse advances at rates of 1% to 1.5% a month.
 A nonrecourse advance is preferable to the divorcing individual because it means that the lender cannot recover if the divorce settlement fails to yield a payout.
-Other companies, such as BBL Churchill Divorce Finance and Balance Point offers recourse loans, which means that if you do not recover money in your divorce settlement you still must pay their loan, fees and interest.
+Other companies, such as BBL Churchill Divorce Finance, offers recourse loans, which means that if you do not recover money in your divorce settlement you still must pay their loan, fees and interest.

 Although the loans from these companies have high interest rates, they also allow the “broke spouse” to pursue their ex for their share of what is typically a significant amount of money.
 By obtaining this type of financing, it helps level the playing field between the divorcing spouses.
 Of course, divorce funding will reduce the amount of your settlement, but without it, there might not have been a settlement at all.